 Net sales from U.S. operations increased 38.3% to \$5.9 billion in the first three quarters of 1996 from \$4.3 billion in the first three quarters of 1995.
 In addition to the factors above that impacted net sales worldwide, U.S. net sales were positively impacted by the strong growth in Ingram Alliance sales.
 Net sales from European operations increased 40.8% to \$1.7 billion in the first three quarters of 1996 from \$1.2 billion in the first three quarters of 1995.
 Other international net sales increased 46.9% to \$799.8 million in the first three quarters of 1996 from \$544.5 million in the first three quarters of 1995, principally due to the growth in net sales from the Company's Canadian operations.
-In the first three quarters of 1996, net sales from U.S. operations accounted for 70.0% of consolidated net sales, net sales from European operations accounted for 20.6% of consolidated net sales.
+In the first three quarters of 1996, net sales from U.S. operations accounted for 70.0% of consolidated net sales, net sales from European operations accounted for 20.6% of consolidated net sales, and other international net sales accounted for 9.4% of consolidated net sales.

 In the first three quarters of 1995, net sales from U.S. operations accounted for 70.6% of consolidated net sales, net sales from European operations accounted for 20.4% of consolidated net sales, and other international net sales accounted for 9.0% of consolidated net sales.